 Being diagnosed with diabetes and living with a long-term condition can be difficult.
 You’ll have ups and downs.
 Try to talk to your doctor or nurse about anything you’re worried about.
 You’ve got the right to specialist psychological support if you need it.

 But if you’re not ready to speak to someone in person, try our helpline.
-We have trained counsellors on the other end of the phone who’ll listen and can give advice.
+We have trained advisors on the other end of the phone who’ll listen and can give advice.
 You could also give our online forum a go and chat to other people going through similar things.